iwswordpress/redux-sagas/README.md

 We also ouput users as JSON.stringify for debug rather than presentation.

-This covers tsection 3.1 with 'Pulling future actions'
+This covers tsection 3.1 with 'Pulling future actions'.

+We have limited the data back from randomuser as well.